The History of Bingo makes for an intriguing read. It seems we have to thank the Romans initially, and then Italians for Bingo as we know it today.

 By the 19th Century, the practical Germans had developed different forms of bingo for educational purposes.
 The aim was to aid children in spelling, multiplication as well as animal names and history.

-So the Online Bingo games you’re playing today has had a long and diverse history which has been around for five centuries, being both a leisure activity as well as stimulating those ‘little grey cells’.
+So the Online Bingo games you’re playing today has had a long and diverse history, it has been around for five centuries, being both a leisure activity as well as stimulating those ‘little grey cells’.

 Bingo fever spread throughout Europe and was a favourite game at County Fairs and carnivals, where the game was called Beano, a game where a “pitchman” or “caller”, pulled small numbered wooden discs from a cigar box.